djask/o2jam_utils/README.md

 ## Usage

 Currently the program has a CLI interface.
 You can use it by the following syntax.

-If you want to use the audio renderer, you will need the external render-ojn program for generating audio files.
-This enables previews in the Osu! beatmap selection.
+It will try to autodetect keysounded files, and use virtual mode on osu! when necessary.

 ```
 O2JamDebug.exe --help